 Limited Slip Options.

-Limited Slip units fall into two general categories: street-only use and mixed street-track use.
-The street LSD units are similar to OE BMW LSDs of the past - a 2 or 3 disc clutch-type with limited lock-up (up to 60%).
+Limited Slip units fall into two general categories: street-only use, mixed street-track, and full race use.
+The street LSD units are similar to most OE BMW LSDs - a 2 or 3 disc clutch-type with limited lock-up (up to 60%).
 These work great for regular street and daily driver use as they are simple, effective, reliable, and priced accordingly.
-The small number of clutch packs means heat can be a factor on grip and wear so high horsepower cars may want something stronger (OS Giken or Quaife).
+The small number of clutch packs means heat can be a factor on grip and wear so high horsepower cars may want something stronger (OS Giken, Quaife, or helical).
 The performance of a factory-type LSD is simple, long-lasting, quiet, and predictable and you can expect it to perform just like it would have come from the BMW factory.
-Variable-lock diffs generally work the best on the street.
+Variable-lock diffs generally work best on the street but are not the ideal setup for track use.

-Street/Track-type diffs are more complex with multiple plates or helical-style gears (no clutch plates).
+Street/Track-type diffs are more complex with multiple clutch plates or with helical-style gears (no clutch plates).
 Because of their complexity they require special care and maintenance with more frequent oil changes with special fluid and periodic rebuilds.
 There may also be noise considerations depending on the type you choose.
-Track setups are dictated mainly by the track you're running on with gearing and lock-up the major determining factors.
+Track setups are dictated mainly by the track you're running on with gearing, ramp angles, and lock-up the major determining factors.
 It may be beneficial to have more than one diff for use at different tracks (as long as rules allow).
 A variable lock diff may be the best answer unless wheel spin is part of your handling setup.
-Variable diffs can also alter the handling behavior of the car from one corner to another, making the handling unpredictable.
+However, variable diffs can also alter the handling behavior of the car from one corner to another, making the handling unpredictable.
 If you have found the stock M Variable diff to be problematic on the track then we would suggest you switch to a more traditional 2 or 3-disc limited slip which will be more reliable.
-Our race team uses the OS Giken LSD in our E46 M3 and E92 M3 racecars.
+We can also build limited slip diffs with ramp angles that match your driving style and the track.
+Our race team used the OS Giken LSD in our E46 M3 and E92 M3 racecars.

 What is replaced when my diff is rebuilt?

 The first thing that is done is to clean all of the parts thoroughly.
 Differentials are very messy and cleaning all of the parts will make defects and wear more noticeable.
 We replace all of the seals, bearings, and hardware.
+On limited slip units the clutch discs and friction discs are heat treated and nitride coated.
+On M Variable diffs the viscous pump is inspected and tested.
 All internals are inspected and replaced if worn or damaged.
 Some parts get re-used as they are low or no-wear pieces.
 Our diff specialist also shims and aligns the diff correctly, which is absolutely crucial.
 This is actually the most time-consuming portion of the build because it has to be just right.
 We take the time to build and check all of the correct clearances and tolerances to ensure the complete diff functions just as it should.
 The diff does not work properly if it's not built right and if you're not happy with the final result then we won't be either.
 You're getting back a diff that is effectively brand-new and maybe built a bit better than even a factory rebuild!

 How long does it take?

 Each diff build is different.
-Turn-around time is typically less than 3 days.
-We start building your diff right away so a 'simple' diff build may be ready to ship sooner.
+The typical turn-around time is less than 5 days.
+But for 'simple' diff builds we may be ready to ship sooner.
 If you select the gear polishing or other custom options it may add several days to the build time.
-Most of our rebuild parts are kept in stock so we can start the build right away.
+We stock all of the common rebuild parts so parts shortages are not an issue.
 In rare cases, we may have to order a new part from BMW and that can take additional time.
-Some diff work requires significant manual labor (assembly and disassembly to check clearances) and other setup.
+The diff build process involves significant manual labor (repeated assembly and disassembly to check clearances) and other setup.
+During busy times of the year we may experience some backups in the build process.
 In the event there is a prolonged delay, you will be notified.

 How is a diff shipped?

 We ship by UPS Ground.
 Air options are available as well but diffs are very heavy and shipping costs are high.
 Freight shipping is not required.
 We over-pack every diff in a double-core box with foam padding to ensure it makes it to your destination without damage or delay.
 The packaging is so robust you can usually re-use the shipping box and foam packing to send in your core.
-Every diff ships without fluid and without the cover attached (if so ordered).
+You can re-use the box and the foam packing but use new tape on the top and bottom to seal it.
+Every diff ships without fluid and without a cover.

 What is the break-in?